-These 1.5-inch or longer average Barn Owl Pellets are perfect to illustrate the nature of food chains and to demonstrate the role of predators in the ecosystem.
-Educational Innovations offers only the largest, Department of Agriculture approved, heat-sterilized (no odor) pellets.
+Our Barn Owl Pellets are perfect to illustrate the nature of food chains and to demonstrate the role of predators in the ecosystem.
+Educational Innovations offers only Department of Agriculture approved, heat-sterilized (no odor) pellets.
 Owl Pellets are a natural educational tool.
-Introduce skeletal anatomy and the identification of prey with our Owl Pellets from the wild -- each unique in size, shape and contents.
-Available in any quantity and in class sets.
+Introduce skeletal anatomy and the identification of prey with our Owl Pellets from the wild -- each unique in size, shape, and contents.
+Large Owl Pellets are 2 inches or longer.
+Medium Owl Pellets are 1.5 inches to 2 inches in length.
+Available in any quantity.

 Write a review

 Apr 22, 2016 | By Wanda Bradshaw of Martinsburg, WV United States

 Owner Response:I'm very sorry you are dissatisfied.
 We measure all our owl pellets and medium pellets should be between 1.5 and 2 inches.
 I suppose it's possible that smaller ones may have slipped through.
 If you received any that are smaller than 1.5 we will gladly take them back and send you larger ones at our expense.